 There’s an unspoken rule about not wearing the same thing twice to weddings.
 I always buy totally new dresses and accessories for each wedding I attend and so do my local friends.

 If you don’t want to buy a new outfit for each wedding you can check out services like Rental Mode that let you “rent a look” for the weekend.
 It costs around 60€ to rent an outfit and one of their stylists will help you choose your look including any accessories you might need.
 These stylists know the fashion “rules” for Spanish weddings so you can be confident in what you’re wearing.
+You can also purchase outfits second-hand for a fraction of the price from apps like Vinted; I’ve sold outfits worn to weddings and purchased flamenco dresses for feria too.
+Since they’ve only been worn once they’re basically new!

 Image: Spanish fashion blogger @lamasmona